 To mark its tenth year in 2016 the Extreme Sailing Series™ introduced a new weapon of choice, the hydro-foiling GC32 catamaran.
 Smaller, faster than the Extreme 40, and considerably more challenging for the crew, this cutting edge design gave the Series’ signature Stadium Racing format a complete revamp.

 Designed by foil expert Dr Martin Fischer, the GC32 is part of a revolution that has gripped the sport ever since huge AC72 catamarans flew around San Francisco Bay in 2013.

 The magic of this ultra-light, responsive hydro-foiling catamaran lies in its unique J-foils which work much like an airplane wing to lift the hulls out of the water, reducing drag and rapidly increasing speed.
-This will make for a magnificent spectacle for the crowds watching on shore and a physical balancing act for the crews who will have to work hard trimming the sails to keep their boat in the air.
+This makes for a magnificent spectacle for the crowds watching on shore and a physical balancing act for the crews who have to work hard trimming the sails to keep their boat in the air.

 To find out more about the GC32 read - From the Drawing Board: Dr Martin Fischer on the design of the GC32 rocketship